colaisr/research_flow/README.md

 # Research Flow

-Market analysis and trading signal generation system with AI-powered analysis.
+General-purpose research platform for creating custom analysis flows using any data sources, tools, and knowledge bases.

 ## Repository Structure